hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Interesting

 [15:50:17](#16566906173202Hucfc:gitter.im) <gurzgri>:
-@cosacam1 Yes! í ½í¸‰ And you really only *mean* words of type `set-word!`s í ½í¸‰ The Redbol languages have no notion of "variables".
+@cosacam1 Yes! ğŸ˜‰ And you really only *mean* words of type `set-word!`s ğŸ˜‰ The Redbol languages have no notion of "variables".
 They only have values.
 Some of these values are of type `word!` or it's different flavours like `set-word!`, `get-word!` etc. `function` only binds words of type `set-word!` to the context of the function it creates, with the exception of those declared as `/extern`.

 [15:50:28](#16566906283204QqgCA:gitter.im) <gurzgri>:
 * @cosacam1 Yes! ;-) And you really only *mean* words of type `set-word!` ;-) The Redbol languages have no notion of "variables".
 They only have values.
 Some of these values are of type `word!` or it's different flavours like `set-word!`, `get-word!` etc. `function` only binds words of type `set-word!` to the context of the function it creates, with the exception of those declared as `/extern`.